giridhar7632/Three.js/13-creating-text.md

 # THREE.JS - CREATING TEXT

-Often you neeed to add text to your scene.
-In this chapter, let's see some of the ways of adding text to our scene.
+Often you need to add text to your scene.
+In this chapter, let's see some ways of adding text to our scene.

 ## Draw text to canvas and use as a Texture